joelchrono12/website/_posts/2026-09-17-gaming-in-public.md

 And you know what?
 Nobody cared that much, and I don't care about what they say either!

-Looking through the shirts in the aisles, I saw a couple of cool shirts, one of them had design with a retro-looking NES controller, even my dad pointed it out it was there, but nah, wearing that in public would be way too embarrassing for me ;)
+Looking through the shirts in the aisles, I saw a couple with cool graphics, one of them had design of a retro-looking NES controller, even my dad pointed it out it was there, but nah, wearing that in public would be way too embarrassing for me ;)

 <figure>
 <img src="/assets/img/blogs/2026-09-17-psp.webp">